-In 2024, all new and continuing students undertaking Further Education (VET) courses at Batchelor Institute will be charged fees.
+In 2025, all new and continuing students undertaking Further Education (VET) courses at Batchelor Institute will be charged fees, unless they have been offered a Fee-Free TAFE place or have been issued with a fee-waiver.
 The amount will depend on a student's details and what is being studied.

-A student must be:
+- > A student must be:

-- an Australian citizen, or - a permanent resident
+- > An Australian citizen, or

-and enrol in:
+- ➤ A permanent resident and enrol in

-- a course AQF level III and above; or
+- > a course AQF level III and above; or

-- a recognised VET National Skill Set; or

-- an approved stand-alone unit course
+- > an approved stand-alone unit course